tier4/autoware_perception_evaluation/docs/en/perception/design.md

     \* It is necessary to specify either **max_x/y_position** or **max/min_distance**.
 Another groups must be `None`.

   - **2. Thresholds to determine TP/FP/FN for `DynamicObjectWithPerceptionResult`**

+    - For `classification2d`, there is no need to specify the following parameters.

     | Arguments                    |     type      | Mandatory | Description                            |
     | :--------------------------- | :-----------: | :-------: | :------------------------------------- |